switch-blade-stuff/sekhmet/sekhmet/serialization/scratch.md

 left unmodified.

 Input archives can be treated as containers, who's `begin` & `end` member functions return iterators to entries of the archive.
-Entry iterators must implement the `forward_iterator` concept and their `operator*` must return an implementation-defined handle to the entry.
-Entry handles should have `read`, `operator>>` & `try_read` member functions, which would preform the corresponding operations on the handle.
-They should also have a perfect explicit cast operator, which preform a read on the entry.
-It should also be possible to directly call `read`, `operator>>` & `try_read` on the entry iterator, which would forward the call to the entry.
+Entry iterators must implement the `forward_iterator` concept and point to an implementation-defined entries.
+Entries should have `read`, `operator>>` & `try_read` member functions, which would preform the corresponding operations on the handle.
+They should also have a perfect explicit cast operator, which preforms a read on the entry.

 ### Modifiers